The Nervos CKB

-Nervos CKB is a Layer 1, Proof of Work blockchain - a permissionless, decentralized, immutable and secure base layer that provides store of assets and common knowledge for the network.
+Nervos CKB is a Layer 1, Proof of Work and Store of Value blockchain - a permissionless, decentralized, immutable and secure base layer that provides store of assets and common knowledge for the network.
 In a blockchain context, "common knowledge" refers to current data or "state" verified by global consensus.

 The CKB acts as the foundation for decentralized trust of a layered and decentralized economy, enabling and ensuring the security of the trustless activities of the upper layers and the whole ecosystem.

 Nervos CKB is the only PoW multi-asset & store of value general purpose blockchain for the new crypto-economy.

 A Sustainable Multi-asset, Store of Value Blockchain

 Like Bitcoin, it is maximally secure, permissionless and censorship-resistant

 Unlike other "decentralized computation platforms" that rely on novel consensus protocols or questionable decentralization assumptions to increase throughput (TPS), CKB adopts and improves upon Bitcoin's battle tested Nakamoto consensus - NC-Max - that ensures the anti-fragile and attack resistant properties that only a Proof of Work system can provide.

 A layer 1, specifically built for layer 2 scaling solutions